Ondoher/polylith/packages/polylith/README.md

 retrieved from the registry.
 An object of this type is a different than the implementation of the service, which extends the class Service.
 ServiceObject is not exported from the core and cannot be directly created.
-The base of a ServiceObject is an EventBus.
+A ServiceObject is at its heart an EventBus.
 Use the methods, listen, unlisten and firefor handling events from the service object.
 In principle, all methods on a service are implemented as events, although for performance reasons, under most circumstances, they will also be added as